By Gordon Duff

 With Hackworth came Colonel Ted Guy, famed two-war fighter ace and former Vietnam War POW.
 Guy was Senator John McCain’s commanding officer while McCain was a POW.
 Colonel Guy called for the arrest of McCain for treason upon repatriation, presenting a detailed list of charges against the famed senator, accusing him of treason and collaboration, hundreds of counts, multiple witnesses.

 Guy was ignored, and McCain received a secret presidential pardon, something we have confirmed through multiple sources.

-Even best selling author and former Vatican exorcist Malachi Martin spent his time at Veterans Today.
+Even best selling author and former Vatican exorcist Malachi Martin spent his time at VT.
 His conspiracy theories have been fictionalized many times and can now be seen on the Fox Network in the 2nd season on “The Exorcist.”